ajeetraina/awesome-docker-sbx/README.md

 [Docker Sandboxes](https://www.docker.com/products/docker-sandboxes/) is a standalone CLI (`sbx`) that runs AI coding agents like Claude Code, Codex, Gemini CLI, Copilot CLI, OpenCode, and Kiro inside isolated **microVMs** — each with its own kernel, Docker daemon, filesystem, and network.
 The agent can build images, install packages, and modify files in full autonomy without ever touching the host.
 This list tracks how the community is using, extending, and building on top of `sbx`.

 > [!NOTE]
 > This is a community-maintained list and is **not affiliated with or endorsed by Docker**.
 Many entries are early-stage and experimental — most are personal or demo repositories with few or no stars.
-Inclusion here is **not** an endorsement; check each project’s own status, license, and security posture before use.
+Inclusion here is **not** an endorsement; check each project's own status, license, and security posture before use.
 Contributions and corrections welcome (see [Contributing](#contributing)).

+## How this list is maintained

+This list is **human-curated, with an AI agent assisting discovery.** A [Docker Agent](./workflow/auto-curator-agent/sbx-curator.yaml) (the `sbx` Curator) runs on a schedule via [GitHub Actions](./.github/workflows/sbx-auto-curator.yml).
+It searches GitHub and the web for new `sbx`-related projects, judges each candidate for relevance, maturity, and credential-handling/security posture, and proposes additions to a separate **unreviewed** queue.
+A human reviews those before anything is promoted into the curated sections above.

+The agent is deliberately scoped so it can only append to the unreviewed queue — it never edits the hand-curated entries.
+Final categorization, wording, and inclusion are human decisions.
+Contributions from people (issues and PRs) are equally welcome and reviewed the same way.

+The curator itself is built with [Docker Agent](https://docs.docker.com/ai/cagent/) and a [Nemotron](https://build.nvidia.com) model — a small, fitting example of the kind of agent tooling this list catalogs.

 ## Contents